xXiaoXiang/bearDropper/README.md

 **Dependencies**

 None!
-Written entirely in busybox ash, uses all standard OpenWRT commands.
+Written entirely in busybox ash, uses all standard OpenWRT 22.03 commands with new fw4 nftables v1.0.2 (Lester Gooch).

 **Installation**